armory/documentation/_spinnaker_install_admin_guides/services-tls.md

 ## Changing Service Endpoints

 ### Halyard
-You can change each Java or Golang service endpoints by adding the following under `<hal directory>/<deployment>/service-settings/<service>.yml`:
+You can change each Java or Golang service endpoints by adding the following in `<hal directory>/<deployment>/service-settings/<service>.yml`:
 ```yaml
 scheme: https
 ```